JoJoAbdellatif/Rust-Tutorials/README.md

             2) Go to system variables.
             3) Edit the system path.
             4) Add the following path: "%USERPROFILE%\\.cargo\\bin"
-    - download clippy (for verbose stuff):
+    - Download clippy (for verbose stuff):
         - in a CMD, write `rustup component add clippy`.

 ## Hello, World

 1) ### Create New Workspace
-    - open a new file in the project root called `Cargo.toml` (with a Capitalized "C")
+    - Open a new file in the project root called `Cargo.toml` (with a Capitalized "C").
+    - Note: DO NOT NAME THE ROOT FOLDER AS "Code".
+THIS DOES NOT INITIALIZE THE WORKSPACE PROPERLY.
-    - insert the following in it:
+    - Insert the following in it:
         ```
         # toml